JeremiahKaren/35percent.github.io/revolving-doors.md

 ---
-layout: post
+layout: page
-title: "Report uncovers conflicts of interest"
+title: "Revolving Doors"
+subtitle: "Southwark Council's links to the development industry"
+sharing: true
-comments: true
+footer: true
-categories:
 ---
 A [report](http://www.spinwatch.org/index.php/component/k2/item/5458-the-local-lobby-and-the-failure-of-democracy) by [journalist Anna Minton](http://www.guardian.co.uk/commentisfree/2013/mar/27/reconfiguration-london-akin-social-cleansing) has found that _"20  per  cent  of  Southwark’s  63 councillors work as lobbyists"_ for developers in the planning industry and that a significant number of Councillors and Council officers making use of a _'well-oiled revolving door'_ to the planning and development industry.
 We have documented a few of the starkest examples of these.

 ![](http://farm9.staticflickr.com/8244/8637497136_d25afc426a.jpg)